Melo567/ar_location_view/README.md

 }
 ```

-Create a widget for annotation view for example
+Create a widget for Annotation view for example
 ```dart

 class AnnotationView extends StatelessWidget {